gumshed/BNK-ETH-Contract/README.md

 ## General Description

 The Contract has to have an Ethereum address in order to deposit a reward.
-Once the reward is set up for the weekly round, the claim amount will be proportionally divided among round token holders.
+Once the reward is deposited it is equally devided among all MVT addresses.
+Essentially a "Well" that The Movement can all benefit from.
 For example, Jack, John and Bob have 1, 2 and 2 tokens respectively.
 If 100 ethers are placed in the round as a reward, Jack, John and Bob can claim 20, 40, 40 ethers respectively through the smart contract.

 ## Testing
 Preparation: